jumpinf00l/esphome-panasonic-ac/README.md

 This is jumpinf00l's super-dodgy hack to add a few nicer sensors and selects, it's only really public so that my ESPHome can reach it to allow for ease of change tracking, but I guess you can use it.
 No, I don't intend to do a PR because, as previously mentioned, these are super-dodgy hacks and intended only for jumpinf00l.
 This is specifically to support features of Panasonic CS-Z25XKRW and CS-Z50XKRW, but these changes should be pretty universal

 ## <a name="key--changes">Key changes</a>:
+ - Fixed deprecation notices
+   - Shamelessly copied from PRs on the main repo
  - Fan speed is now a Home Assistant style fan mode
    - This allows the thermostat entity in Apple Home to show fan speeds.
 See [Fan Mode](#fan-mode) for mapping and notes
    - This has no effect on Google Home.
 See [Fan Mode Notes](#fan-mode-notes) for notes on this